-Traditional Sasak batik is created by hand-drawing designs with hot wax on prepared cloth, using specific instruments known as cantins, in order to create the finished product.
-Designs are based on established patterns, some of which have been in use for hundreds or thousands of years.
-The wax is used to coat the regions of the skin that need to be protected from the dyeing process.
-The material is then coloured, and more sections are treated with wax before being dipped in a second color of dye to complete the process of dying.
+Traditional Sasak batik costume is created by hand-drawing designs with hot wax on prepared cloth, using specific instruments known as cantins to create the finished product.
+Designs are based on established patterns, some of which have been used for hundreds or thousands of years.
+The wax coats the skin's regions that need to be protected from the dyeing process.
+The material is then colored, and more sections are treated with wax before being dipped in a second dye color to complete the dying process.
 Continue this method until all of the colors have been applied.
 It might take as long as six months to create a high-quality batik, and these pieces are highly sought after.

-In Indonesia, the Sasak, also known as the Sassak, are the biggest ethnic group on the island of Lombok, which is part of the Lesser Sunda Islands.
-Approximately 2.6 million people lived on the island at the turn of the twenty-first century, constituting a majority of the total population of the island.
+In Indonesia, the Sasak, also known as the Sassak, are the biggest ethnic group on the island of Lombok, part of the Lesser Sunda Islands.
+Approximately 2.6 million people lived on the island at the turn of the twenty-first century, constituting most of the island's total population.
 It is the native language of the Sasak, which is either the Austronesian language of Sasak or the Balinese language with a distinct Sasak flavor.
 Lombok was a single island until the Dutch took it in 1895.
-The Sasak have been under the political control of Bali since the 18th century, when they were the only people there.
+The Sasak have been under the political control of Bali since the 18th century when they were the only people there.

 The Sasak People

-The Sasak are largely subsistence farmers who grow wet rice, coffee, vegetables, coconuts, bamboo, sugarcane, and pandanus.
+The Sasak are primarily subsistence farmers who grow wet rice, coffee, vegetables, coconuts, bamboo, sugarcane, and pandanus.
 They are concentrated in the center portion of the island, where they are the most densely populated ethnic group.
-In tiny villages of 5–20 families or huge communities of several thousand people, they may live or work together.
+They may live or work together in tiny villages of 5–20 families or huge communities of several thousand people.
 There is a kampu (religious complex) in the center of the village where rituals are held.

 Wetu Telu is mainly a local custom with Islamic alterations, and its adherents are mostly found in little communities where they practice their beliefs.
 Members of the Wetu Lima religion, on the other hand, tend to live in bigger communities.
 Both Muslim and traditional religious authorities are involved in the selection of village officials, which includes the selection of a chief.
 Islamization has helped the Sasak keep their patrilineal system strong, which means that men have more power over family structure, inheritance, and the economy.